 Which Sports are Ectomorphs Good at?

 Do the sports and activities you enjoy most.
 However, it’s worth noting that ectomorphs are naturally better at some sports than others.
-Ectomorphs have light bones, small joints and slender muscles.
+Ectomorphs have light bones, small joints, slender muscles.
 Therefore, ectomorphs often excel in sports requiring endurance and light weight, including long-distance running, triathlon, jogging and cross-country skiing.

 Long limbs compensate for slower sprints and changes in direction.
 They also provide a decided advantage when it comes to sports requiring a long powerful stroke or jump, such as rowing, swimming, jumping, and basketball, as well as in sports calling for hitting and throwing.
 Long limbs allow ectomorphs to generate great speed due to a long range of motion in sports involving hitting or throwing a ball.
-Think of racquet sports, volleyball or baseball.1 People with an ectomorphic body type also tend to boast very high flexibility (naturals at Yoga!).
+Think of racquet sports, volleyball or baseball.1 People with an ectomorphic body type also tend to boast high flexibility.

 Ectomorphs tend to have poor ligamentous support and a less robust build (compared to mesomorphs or endomorphs), which makes ectomorphs more susceptible to injury.
 Therefore, ectomorphs may not do as well in fast-paced aerobic-type exercise, such as sprinting and contact sports.